Exs1de/TicTacToe/README.md

 ## How to start a new game?
 After your game has finished, not dependiong on event (you lose / won / your opponent has disconnected or you left the game) server will automaticly restart itself and be ready for new game sessionm, just press play button (START) in your client

+Unfortunately if smth went wrong, just run start_server.py one more time :)
 ![server](/images/server_output_3.png)

 ## Some client output